 As illustrated by the 2012 study on the effectiveness of applying three-dimensional computer graphics to medical education, 3D animation also significantly improves the learning experience of students, regardless of their course or program.
 Other studies support this, finding students engage and learn complex ideas better when demonstrated in video format.

-Time and again, studies have shown how much visuals influence the brain: retention rate increases and so does recall.
-Statistics show about 74% of users downloaded an application or software after watching the brand’s video; 84% of consumers were convinced through the brand’s video to buy a product or service; and 80% of marketers found video to be instrumental in their sales increase.
+Time and again, studies have shown how much visual art influences the brain: retention rate increases and so does recall.
+Statistics show about 74% of users downloaded an application or software after watching the brand’s video; 84% of consumers were convinced through the brand’s video to buy a product or service

 Couple the effectiveness of video with the charm of 3D animation, and you’ve got a winning combination.
 Of course, the decision to use 3D animation is still dependent on a brand’s marketing objectives.
 There are, however, some things you should know: